Attendance And Punctuality

 It is recommended that medical, dental and other appointments be made outside of school time.
 Students who request dismissal for an appointment must present a written note to their teacher excusing their absence, then present the note again at the office to the receptionist in order to sign out.
 When returning from the appointment students must sign in at the office.

 Attendance is taken in each class.
-Parents of students with an unexcused absence attendance will be contacted by the automated absence reporter (phone-out system).
+Parents of students with an unexcused absence attendance will be contacted by the automated absence reporter (email system).

 Students who are late must report directly to their class.
 Any student who arrives late to school after period one with a note from home or whose parent has called to excuse the late must sign in at the office before proceeding to class.

 For absences of only a few days, parents are asked to make direct contact with their child’s classroom teachers or classmates to deal with missed work.
 If a student will be away from school for an extended period of time due to illness, a parent should contact teachers to arrange for homework to be picked up.